5 Reasons Why You Should Not Use Free VPNs

 With a free VPN, it is even worse.
 Free VPN providers embed tracking mechanisms in their service and collect users' data.
 Also, websites with newer and stronger tracking mechanisms like browser fingerprinting would be able to track and collect your data despite using a VPN.

-Paid VPNs, on the other hand, need your subscription money so they cannot run the risk of security failures.
+Paid VPNs provided by top VPN providers, on the other hand, need your subscription money so they cannot run the risk of security failures.
 They never share your data or track activity because that’s not what they’re making their money from.

 2. Slow internet speed